How to change the SSH port

 This article will guide you through all the steps to changing the SSH port on a Linux virtual private server (VPS), from selecting the appropriate new port to ensuring your server remains accessible after the change.

-Choosing a New SSH Port
+Choosing a new SSH port

 It’s important to select a port that is not already in use by other services to avoid potential conflicts and reduce security risks on your VPS.
 Here are some of the most commonly used port numbers with their associated services and protocols: